bkabrda/cp_test_nn/README.md

 Unsure: 0.038790931989924435
 ```

 Your numbers may vary slightly due to random initialization.
 Generally, success rate on the validation dataset above `0.9` is good - this shows that the approach is sound.
 The program is still in a very early phase and it should be possible to improve on this.
-Note that the success rate is artifically decreased by our choice to increase threshold that we consider safe to classify an example (it's `0.75`).
-This can be changed via the `-r <threshold>` commandline switch.
+Note that the success rate is artifically decreased by our choice to increase threshold (it's currently `0.75`) that we consider safe to classify an example as FLAKE or NOT FLAKE.
+If the probabilities are below this threshold, we classify it as UNSURE.
+This can be changed via the `-r <threshold>` commandline switch (specifically, `-r 0.5` will yield no UNSURE and classify all examples as FLAKE or NOT FLAKE).

 The `-s serialized` will make the trained neural network serialize to file called `serialized`.
 On future invocations, you can use `-l serialized` instead of `-t ...` to load the serialized neural network instead of training it again.